 Our area of operation is littered with numerous natural caves, potholes and former mines.
 Exploration of these provides an enjoyable pastime for many but can be an extremely hazardous environment.
 The team has vast experience of the region and in particular the special hazards of mineworkings.
 Rescues from the underground environment can often be very difficult and protracted.

 The team holds an array of specialized underground rescue equipment that can be deployed to an incident site in order to provide medical treatment and then evacuate a casualty.

 In 2003, following a number of near and in-water incidents, SMRT decided that specialist training and equipment was required to ensure the safety of searchers, rescuers and casualties near water.

-Since then the team has been involved in many more moving water and flood incidents across North Yorkshire including recent floods in Cumbria.
-The specialist Swiftwater Rescue Unit was enhanced in early 2010 to provide twenty-four highly trained and equipped members supported by specialist water rescue equipment including boats.
+Since then the team has been involved in many more moving water and flood incidents across North Yorkshire, the North East and Cumbria.
+The specialist Swiftwater Rescue Unit was enhanced in early 2010 to provide more highly trained and equipped members supported by specialist water rescue equipment including boats.

 Medical Equipment & Personnel

 The team can call upon its medical skills and medical equipment.
 All team members are trained in basic life support; several hold a Mountain Rescue Casualty Care qualification; and a smaller number are trained in Advanced Casualty Care which means they can perform advanced techniques such as the use of drugs for pain relief and intravenous access where appropriate.
 In addition, SMRT’s membership includes two local General Practitioners who have experience of providing extended medical care in wilderness environments.

 The team currently has five trainee mountain rescue search dogs and handlers.
 Search dogs can significantly increase the efficiency of a missing person search.